Blood & Truth: Reception

 The game received generally positive reviews from critics according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 87% of critics.
 The game topped the UK chart in its week of release, a first for a virtual reality game.

-IGN enjoyed the game's set pieces, writing that "It’s fun and novel just to actually be a part of scenes that I’ve watched play out in movies and shows a couple dozen times".
+IGN enjoyed the game's set pieces, writing that "It's fun and novel just to actually be a part of scenes that I've watched play out in movies and shows a couple dozen times".
 While feeling the gunplay was a little simplistic, Road to VR praised the character animations of the game, "With photogrammetry, motion capture, and smart design, London Studio has raised the bar for virtual characters at a scale not seen in any VR game to date".
-UploadVR criticized the aiming for gunplay, feeling the PlayStation Move controllers limited the game: "Aiming requires lots of precision, so it’s frustrating to say the least when you miss headshots because of inferior light-based motion controllers.
+UploadVR criticized the aiming for gunplay, feeling the PlayStation Move controllers limited the game: "Aiming requires lots of precision, so it's frustrating to say the least when you miss headshots because of inferior light-based motion controllers.